 Women's & Gender Studies Events Spring 2014

-January 28: Conson Wilson Lecture by Temple Grandin, 8:00pm, College Chapel (CE Credit info coming soon)
+January 28: Conson Wilson Lecture by Temple Grandin, 8:00pm, Cage Center (CE Credit)

 Temple Grandin is an American doctor of animal science and professor at Colorado State University, bestselling author, autistic activist, and consultant to the livestock industry on animal behavior.
 She also created the "hug box", a device to calm autistic children.
 The subject of an award-winning biographical film, Temple Grandin, in 2010 she was listed in the Time 100 list of the 100 most influential people in the world in the "Heroes" category.

 February 3: Bystander Effect with the Berry College Peer Educators and the Sexual Assault Center, 6pm, Spruill Ballroom (CE Credit)